-Nadal earned his B.A. in English and ethnic studies from the University of Washington, his M.A. in Asian American studies from UCLA, and his Ph.D. in rhetoric from the University of California, Berkeley, where he was a dissertation fellow at the Institute of International Studies under the direction of Colleen Lye and Judith Butler.
-In 2017-18, he was named Andrew W. Mellon postdoctoral fellow at Wellesley College.
+He earned his Ph.D. in rhetoric from the University of California, Berkeley, where he was a dissertation fellow at the Institute of International Studies under the direction of Colleen Lye and Judith Butler.
+In 2017-18, he was named Andrew W. Mellon Postdoctoral Fellow at Wellesley College.